People hate AI, but they love using it . Here's to Super Bowl ads

 Advertisements

 On the other hand, the ChatGPT Super Bowl ad of 2025 is the exact contrary.
-It’s cold, mechanical and connects discovering fire with Artificial Intelligence?
-That’s what scares people, the loss of human interaction.
+It’s cold, mechanical and sets discovering fire equal with Artificial Intelligence?
+It shows an insecure future as no one knows what the ad is trying to portray.
+It’s not a single human here, it’s dots that fly around.
+This is what scares people, the loss of human interaction.
+Go watch it yourself.

 And OpenAI noticed.
 Their next ad series was brilliant.
+They went back to the human side of AI.
 It shows how people use ChatGPT in different situations, how it helps them.
 It’s personal connection and a real story.
+Here’s an example.

-I have mixed feelings about Anthropic’s viral Super Bowl campaign against (OpenAI) Ads in Chatbots.
+You might have heard about advertisements in ChatGPT and maybe even about the Claude Super Bowl ads.
+I have mixed feelings this campaign against (OpenAI) Ads in Chatbots.
 They are humorous and people can relate to the way AI talks to them.
 And yes, all of a sudden Mom and Dad knew about Claude, we talked about the company, just because of this ad series.
 In that sense, mission accomplished.

 Either way, here you go: